saulthebear/pos-client/README.md

 - [x] As an admin, I want to be able to view all employees, and update or delete them.
 - [x] As an admin, I want to be able to change employee privileges.
 - [x] As an admin, I want to be able to give each category a color, so that I can easily identify them.
+- [x] As an admin, I want to be taken to the transactions page as soon as I log in, so that I can easily see an overview of the day's sales.
 - [ ] As an admin, I want to be able set the color theme
 - [ ] As a cashier, I want to be able to see a list of all my orders.
-- [ ] As an admin, I want to be taken to the transactions page as soon as I log in, so that I can easily see an overview of the day's sales.

 ## Goals

+Create a full-stack MERN application which allows business owners to store inventory and prices along with a second level of auth (cashier), both being able to complete customer transactions while the admin has ability to complete full CRUD on available schemas.

 ### MVP

-- Ability to either login or signup (only) if you are a non-logged in user
+- Ability to either login or signup if you are a non-logged in user
 - Ability for "Cashiers" to complete transactions only
 - On login (cashiers), direct to new order page
 - On login (admin), direct to all products